 In Liberia, Simone shook off the shackles of fame, but kept its privileges.
 She was given a cook, a gardener, a driver; Lisa was enrolled in the American school.
-She spent much of her time at Congo Beach, where she loved the sea and the cotton trees, the way the soft evening light spread above the bay like butter, the fingers of the palm fronds that reached up to the gods.
+She spent much of her time at Congo Beach, where she loved the sea and the cotton trees, the way the soft evening light spread above the bay like butter.
 And when the rainy season came—bruised clouds, the beat of coconuts on sodden sand, the stripes of lightning that cut through the night—she loved that, too.
 The Liberian sky was Simone’s looking glass.

 “I have seen lightning in Africa,” Simone said in a radio interview later featured in Garbus’s documentary.
 “It electrifies you into complete speechlessness.
 I have seen it.
 I have seen God.”